 The Garden Planner app has a built-in program which generates a plant list with the seed companies that sell your variety.
 This has been a real time-saver for us.

-Two other advantages of going online are the quick search capability, and shortening the order/delivery time.
+Two other advantages of ordering seeds online are the quick search capability, and shortening the order/delivery time.

-We actually order a lot of things from Amazon because it’s fast and easy and by signing up for Amazon Prime, we’ve save lots in shipping.
+We actually order a lot of things from Amazon because it’s fast and easy and with Amazon Prime, we’ve save lots in shipping.
 You can get a free 30-day trial to see how you like it and get free shipping on most or all orders, plus free movies, music, etc., so lots of perks.

-We’ve been satisfied so far with seeds ordered from there as well.
+We’ve been satisfied so far with seeds ordered from there as well, and many sellers are also reputable businesses with their own websites and nurseries.
 We’ve ordered a number of seeds from different vendors, including purple sweet potatoes, cucamelons and the new hybrid of Brussel sprouts and kale, which we’ve written about here: Kalettes.

 No matter where you get your seeds from, just make sure to follow the seed packet instructions for planting them.
 Some seeds fail to germinate because they’ve not been given their best chance through scarification, stratification or soaking.

 Gardening is a lot like cooking or painting.
 The best results come from proper preparation and cleanup, both of which take a lot more time that the gardening itself.
-Start with good soil and compost, heed the seed packet instructions, keep your garden watered, and you’re well on your way.
+Start with good soil and organic compost, heed the seed packet instructions, keep your garden watered, (we favor drip irrigation), and you’re well on your way.

 Seeds Are Our Future